yokeshq/virtual-asst/README.md

-# Virtual-asst
+# Virtual-assistant

-It is a menu driven program using python code which will execute the required user query when user will give the input as a text.
+It is a menu driven program using python code which will execute the required user query when user gives the input as a text.

 ## Installation